-- Increase the minimum penalties for manufacturing and selling counterfeit vaccines, and may ban for life from conducting business in the pharmaceutical industry
+- Increases the minimum penalties for manufacturing and selling counterfeit vaccines, and may ban for life from conducting business in the pharmaceutical industry;

-- Reward on reporting illegal manufacturing, distribution, and sales of counterfeit vaccines
+- Rewards reporting illegal manufacturing, distribution, and sales of counterfeit vaccines.

-Recently, the dietary supplement market exposed a series of problems such as false propaganda, illegal advertising and promotion, consumer fraud and counterfeiting, which seriously infringed on the legitimate rights and interests of consumers and disrupted the market order.
-The program helps the agency to inspect that dietary supplement advertising and promotion is truthful and not misleading and establish long-term supervision mechanisms to crack down on those illegal fraud and counterfeiting activities.
+On January 8, 2019, 13 departments in China, including the State Administration for Market Regulation, held a joint televised conference to rectify the dietary supplement market management.
+Recently, the dietary supplement market exposed a series of problems such as false propaganda, illegal advertising and promotion, consumer fraud and counterfeiting, which seriously infringed on the legitimate rights and interests of consumers and disrupted market order.
+The program helps the agency to evaluate whether dietary supplement advertising and promotion are truthful while establishing long-term supervision mechanisms to crack down on illegal fraud and counterfeiting activities.

 Pricing and Procurement

 China’s Junshi Prices Homegrown anti-PD-1 at Great Discount

 Shanghai Junshi Biosciences Co.
 Ltd. has won China’s first approval for a homegrown anti-PD-1 treatment, an emerging cancer therapy that boosts the immune system to help the body to target and kill tumors.
 The drug is trademarked as Tuoyi (Toripalimab) and is designed to treat skin cancer melanoma.
 The National Medical Products Administration under priority review conditionally approved Tuoyi (Toripalimab) on 17 December 2018, about nine months after the company filed its new drug approval application.